 DO NOT USE

-Do not use pesticides or slug pellets in your wildlife garden or you will kill off species that are links in the food chain.
-Also, you run the risk of killing those creatures you do not wish to harm, as pesticides tend to be indiscriminate and they, and slug pellets, could kill hedgehogs.
-If you are overrun with slugs and your resident hedgehog(s) do not seem to be keeping the number down you could try beer traps (pots of beer placed at the bottom of plants into which the slugs fall or climb).
+Do not use pesticides or slug pellets in your garden or you will kill off species that are important links in the food chain.
+Also, you run the risk of killing those creatures you do not wish to harm, as pesticides tend to be indiscriminate and they, and slug pellets, might kill hedgehogs.
+It is illegal to use metaldehyde slug pellets in the UK.
+If you are overrun with slugs you could try beer traps (pots of beer placed at the bottom of plants into which the slugs fall or climb).
 Or the skin of half a grapefruit placed on the ground like a dome.
 You can also protect precious plants with a ring of sharp sand, coffee grounds or crushed eggshells around the base.
 Copper bands and tape can also be used around the base of plants or pots.
 We have had people reporting success using wool pellets and nematodes too.

 Now, sit back and enjoy the fruits of your labour!
 Spend time in your wildlife garden just looking, and get to know the many and varied creatures that share it with you.